AlKapkone/Course-work-Seminars/README.md

 sort fileName.txt (For Example: "sort newfile1.txt", where "newfile1.txt" - the name of the file that will be created)

-Files will be stored in the root project.
+Files will be stored in the root folder.